 Please come prepared to play wearing shin guards and indoor running/soccer shoes (no outdoor cleats) and bring a water bottle.
 Please arrive 15 minutes prior to your allotted time.
 If you are unable to make the allocated times for your age group, please notify your Age Group Coordinators (U10boys@wscr.ca, U10girls@wscr.ca).

 We intend to host coaches’ clinics for all coaches from U4 through U10 around mid-April.
-(Exact dates TBD).
+(See exact dates under Key Dates above).
 We encourage all coaches and assistants to attend even if they have attended clinics before, as things change every year.
 The more the coach knows and the more drills that the coach knows, the better our program is and the more skillful the players become.
 Your coordinator will contact you with further detail.

 For more information, contact us by email: email@example.com